Challenge yourself with some new creative selfie ideas and contribute to the conversation. I posted a few first. You can post yours below.

 There's no doubt that shooting selfies has become as commonplace as using your phone for texting.
 Does anyone actually use their phone much for calling anymore?

-If you are feeling shy about taking one of your own selfies, realize that celebrities are already taking 10 times more self portraits than you are.
-They're doing it for self promotion, but you can do it to practice your creativity and to simply just have fun.
+If you're feeling shy about taking one of your own selfies, realize that celebrities are already taking 10 times more self portraits than you are.
+They're doing it for self promotion, of course, but you can do it to practice your creativity and to simply just have fun.

-You can make your self portraits more interesting by adding creative selfie captions.
+You can make your self portraits more interesting by adding creative selfie captions to your photo.

 I did not come up with this idea for a shadow selfie myself.
 I've seen variations of this idea online on several occasions, so I figured I'd have a little fun and try it myself.